Gilgit Scouts

-The force of Gilgit Scouts was continued by Pakistan till 1975 when it was integrated into the Northern Light Infantry of the Pakistan Army.
+The force was continued by Pakistan till 1975 when it was integrated into the Northern Light Infantry of the Pakistan Army.

 History

 Antecedents

-The Gilgit Agency was originally defended by the Imperial Service Troops provided by the Maharaja of Jammu and Kashmir and placed under the command of the Agency.
+When the Gilgit Agency was established in 1889, it was controlled using the Imperial Service Troops provided by the Maharaja of Jammu and Kashmir and placed under the command of the British Political Agent.
 A few contingents of British Indian troops and 14 British officers were added in 1891.
 Levies from Punial were also present earlier.
 After the Hunza–Nagar Campaign in 1891, and the pacification of Chilas and Chitral, the British Indian troops were gradually reduced, and replaced by new levies from Hunza, Nagar and Punial.